qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 From the :guilabel:`Relations` tab, you can also press the |signPlus|
-:guilabel:`Discover Relation` button to fetch the relations available from the providers of the current layers.
+:guilabel:`Discover Relation` button to fetch the relations available from the providers of the loaded layers.
 This is possible for layers stored in data providers like PostgreSQL or SpatiaLite.

 .. index:: Feature form, Linked forms, Embedded form